athrv2/tp/docs/DeveloperGuide.md

 *   **Choice (current):** Sort order is reset when a new filter is applied unless specified via `list -sort <prefix>/`.
     *   Pros: Predictable behavior; users always see the list state they explicitly requested.
     *   Cons: Users cannot "keep" a sort order while performing multiple different searches without re-specifying the sort field.

+### Tag management

+#### Implementation

+The tag model separates three concerns: tag identity, built-in tag definitions, and custom-tag existence.

+1. `Tag` remains an immutable value object that stores the displayed tag name and uses exact string equality.
+This makes tag behavior predictable: `study-group` and `Study-Group` are different tags.
+2. `DefaultTagEnum` defines the built-in tags (`vegetarian`, `vegan`, `halal`, `allergies`).
+These are treated as known immediately, but they follow the same case-sensitive matching rule as custom tags.
+3. `CustomTagRegistry` tracks which custom tags currently exist in an `AddressBook`.
+This keeps "does this tag exist already?" in the model layer instead of inside `Tag`.
+4. `add` and `edit` only register unknown custom tags when the user explicitly supplies `-newtag`.
+Without that flag, both commands reject unknown tags consistently.
+5. Shared helpers, `ParserUtil.parseBooleanFlag(...)` and `TagCommandUtil.validateKnownTags(...)`, keep `-newtag` parsing and tag validation aligned between `add` and `edit`.
+6. During loading and person updates, `AddressBook` also registers custom tags found on persons.
+This keeps the in-memory registry consistent even if the stored `customTags` list is incomplete.

+#### Design considerations

+**Aspect: Where tag existence should be tracked**

+* **Choice (current):** Store tag existence in `CustomTagRegistry`, while `Tag` only represents a value.
+  * Pros: Keeps the value object simple and reusable; avoids spreading tag-existence logic across commands and model classes.
+  * Cons: Introduces one more model concept that must stay synchronized with resident data.

+**Aspect: How tag casing should work**

+* **Choice (current):** Use exact, case-sensitive tag identity for both built-in and custom tags.
+  * Pros: Matches a branch-like mental model; avoids hidden normalization or silent rewriting of user input.
+  * Cons: Makes near-duplicate tags easier to create if users are inconsistent with capitalization.

+**Aspect: How to handle incomplete `customTags` data from storage**

+* **Choice (current):** Repair the registry in memory from loaded persons, and persist the repaired registry on the next successful save.
+  * Pros: Keeps runtime behavior correct without adding immediate load-time writeback.
+  * Cons: The JSON file can remain temporarily stale until a later successful command triggers saving.

 --------------------------------------------------------------------------------------------------------------------